How is information technology changing our workplaces, homes and society as a whole?

 Complement your technical knowledge by examining how computing and communication technologies are transforming business, education, health care, government and everyday life.
 Engage with your instructor and fellow learners in discussing current topics in privacy, security, intellectual property, global development and community management.

-The online format of the courselets you study from anywhere, anytime.
+The online format of this courselets you study from anywhere, anytime.

 The course is 13 weeks in duration.
 Students log in to the course and communicate with the instructor and fellow students via the course management system, Moodle.
 View our page about online learning for further information.

 Text: Web-based readings only